ivan-cunha/enade-eq-analysis/README.md

 ## Analysis

 For a detailed analysis and conclusions, refer to the [Analysis Notebook](/src/analysis.ipynb).
 In summary, the findings suggest that there is some validity to the professors' suspicions about students' evaluations of public versus private universities.

+## Conclusion

+### Achievements and Challenges

+In this project, we aimed to investigate whether there is a tendency for students to rate public universities lower than private ones, and to what extent this affects key indicators like the CPC (Preliminary Course Concept).
+We successfully demonstrated that there is indeed some validity to the professors' suspicion that public universities may receive lower evaluations compared to private institutions.
+The analysis was supported by combining Enade grades with student questionnaire data, providing a comprehensive view of students' perceptions.

+One of the main challenges we encountered was constructing a robust database model and developing effective queries for analysis.
+This process required careful design and iterative refinement to ensure the accuracy and relevance of the data used in our evaluation.

+### Future Work

+For future work, we plan to extend the analysis to include data from additional years beyond 2022 to identify trends over time.
+We will also focus on evaluating the CPC indicator to understand its relationship with the data collected from the student questionnaire.
+These steps will help to provide a more complete picture of the quality of higher education in Brazil and offer deeper insights into the factors influencing students' perceptions.